-Not surprising, the more the average earnest citizen learns about an issue, the more likely she is to conclude that her previous opinions were a bit undercooked.
+Not surprising, the more the average earnest citizen learns about an issue, the more likely she is to conclude that her previous opinions were a bit under-cooked.
 In the summer of 1993, Larry Hansen, now with the Joyce Foundation in Chicago, then at George Washington University's Democracy Agenda Project, organized a series of chinwags on the topic of campaign reform.
 Called "Heartland Voices," the project gathered citizens-at-large for deliberations at 19 sites across the Midwest, including five in Illinois.
 Hansen recalls that many people who favored term limits going into the exercise came out of it opposing them, once they had a chance to think about it.

-It has been an item of faith since the Progressive era that if all voters took such care, politics and government would not be quite the dog's breakfast that it has become.
+It has been an item of faith since the progressive era that if all voters took such care, politics and government would not be quite the dog's breakfast that it has become.
 Alas, all voters never will.
 Volunteer participants are hardly representative, almost always being what Hansen calls "engaged, informed citizens."
 This self-selection bias may enhance the intelligence of the results, but it calls into question their political legitimacy.

 One way to fix this is to select participants who constitute a statistical random sample of citizens.
 The Jefferson Center for New Democratic Processes uses random telephone dialing to select its "policy juries," panels of 24 citizens who are seated to hear evidence and pass verdicts on issues from national health care to housing for the poor.
 Fishkin's deliberative polls pick a representative sample of several hundred of the body politic using the University of Chicago's National Opinion Research Center.

 The enlightened citizen is made, in short, and not born.
 This should reassure skeptics on the left who fret that the deliberative poll is a sort of re-education camp, set up to brain-wash regular guys into parroting the views of our educated elites.
 But rather than co-opt the views of the working class and poor, a properly run poll would finally give voice to them.
-The problem of democracy in the '90s is not that the poor and working class do not vote in numbers, but that the world has grown so complex that few among them know enough about where their interests lie to cast their votes to any effect.
+The problem of democracy in the 1990s is not that the poor and working class do not vote in numbers, but that the world has grown so complex that few among them know enough about where their interests lie to cast their votes to any effect.

 As Fishkin has explained, a deliberative poll can do more than merely describe or predict public opinion.
 Ideally, such polls should have a "recommending force"—in other words, prescribe as well as describe.
 Unfortunately, there can never be enough minds changed this way to directly make a difference in even local elections.
 (No one talks seriously about involving all voters in what is a time-consuming and expensive process.)
 Nor is there evidence that voters at large consider the results of their neighbors' deliberations as seriously as they consider, say, the views of talk show hosts.

 Might deliberative polls lead to deliberative decision-making?
 Hawaii has experimented with such techniques to gauge public opinion on school issues, and they are used in Davis, California, to test public views on urban planning.
-In Texas, the state's Public Utility Commission now accepts deliberative polls conducted on behalf of utility companies as satisfying its requirement that customers be "consulted" about how those companies ought to meet customers' future electricity needs—in effect substituting for public testimony.
+In Texas, the state's Public Utility Commission now accepts deliberative polls conducted on behalf of utility companies as satisfying its requirement that customers be "consulted" about how those companies ought to meet customers' future electricity needs—in effect substituting them for public testimony.

 The Texas experiment suggests how deliberative polling may be institutionalized as a means to convey the public will to decision-makers.
-Joyce's Hansen says, "I've thought about what might be done in a place like Chicago, where you might have citizen assemblies across the city—maybe 25, probably organized on a multiward basis—that gather several times a year to take up public policy matters that confront the city, such as reviewing the city budget."
+Joyce's Hansen says, "I've thought about what might be done in a place like Chicago, where you might have citizen assemblies across the city—maybe 25, probably organized on a multi-ward basis—that gather several times a year to take up public policy matters that confront the city, such as reviewing the city budget."